Luteal Phase: Why You Feel Awful Before Your Period

 4. Period Tracking Apps

-• Identify when you've entered the luteal phase
+- Identify when you've entered the luteal phase

-• Track luteal phase length consistency
+- Track luteal phase length consistency over multiple cycles

-• Monitor symptoms and spot patterns
+- Monitor symptoms and spot patterns

-• Understand your fertility window
+- Show your fertility window

 Supporting Your Body During the Luteal Phase